 “I don’t think they’re doing nothing.
 I think they’re trying, and ad tech is making it hard for them to make a difference.
 Ad Tech is not transparent about where our campaigns go.
 That’s why we started Check My Ads.
 We believe that we have to sunlight what is happening within the digital supply chain.”

-What do you think about the word the role of media agencies?
+What do you think about the role of media agencies?

 “I understand that the margins for media agencies are already tight, and so they’re in a tough spot.
 But they have to do more to check the ads, and they have to do more to enforce transparency on behalf of advertisers.
 And we have lots of media agencies who come to us and they run training with us.